Costs and fees - Downsizing

 A mortgage exit fee is an administration charge for closing the file on your mortgage when your balance is cleared.
 This fee is usually around £50 - £300, however, not all lenders have this charge.
 It will be stated in your original mortgage contract if you have the fee and the amount you will have to pay, so be sure to check.

-You should also check you contract to see if you’ll have to pay an early repayment charge, which is usually between 1 – 5% of your loan amount.
-This charge is for when you pay back your mortgage earlier than your contract stipulates and can be larger than expected, so be sure to factor these costs in
+You should also check your contract to see if you’ll have to pay an early repayment charge, which is usually between 1 – 5% of your loan amount.
+This charge is for when you pay back your mortgage earlier than your contract stipulates and can be larger than expected.
+For example, an early repayment charge of 3% on a £150,000 mortgage could cost £4,500, making this one of the most expensive potential selling costs.

 Auction fees